-AMOUNT OF SPOUSE AND CHILD ANNUITY Death in service Death after termination or retirement Your spouse 7.5% of salary or 66 2/3% of earned retirement annuity, whichever is greater.
-66 2/3% of earned retirement annuity plus any awarded annual increases Your eligible children 5% of salary for each eligible child, but the combined benefits for all eligible children shall be limited to 20% of salary or 66 2/3% of the earned retirement annuity, whichever is greater.
-5% of salary for each eligible child, but the combined benefits for all eligible children shall be limited to 20% of salary or 66 2/3% of the earned retirement annuity, whichever is greater.
+AMOUNT OF SPOUSE AND CHILD ANNUITY Death in service Death after termination or retirement Your spouse 66 2/3% of earned retirement annuity 66 2/3% of earned retirement annuity plus any awarded annual increases Your eligible children 5% of Tier 2 annual salary maximum for each eligible child, but the combined benefits for all eligible children shall be limited to 20% of last annual salary maximum or 66 2/3% of the earned retirement annuity, whichever is greater.
+5% of Tier 2 annual salary maximum for each eligible child, but the combined benefits for all eligible children shall be limited to 20% of last annual salary maximum or 66 2/3% of the earned retirement annuity, whichever is greater.